You’re writing. It’s helping. It’s still not converting

 Now more than ever.

-And that starts when more of us know our value—and own it out loud.
+And that starts when more of us know our value.
+When we own it out loud.